 General

-A WUR AP may send a WUR Wake-up frame to an associated WUR non-AP STA as described in 29.9 (Wake-up operation) to notify the WUR non-AP STA that the WUR AP intends to have operation with the WUR non-AP STA as described in 29.9.2 (WUR AP operation) and 29.9.3 (WUR non-AP STA operation).
+A WUR AP may send a WUR Wake-up frame or WUR Short Wake-up frame (see 29.9.1a WUR Short Wake-up frame operation)(#4083) to an associated WUR non-AP STA as described in 29.9 (Wake-up operation) to notify the WUR non-AP STA that the WUR AP intends to have operation with the WUR non-AP STA as described in 29.9.2 (WUR AP operation) and 29.9.3 (WUR non-AP STA operation).

 A WUR AP shall not send a WUR Wake-up frame with HDR to associated WUR non-AP STA(s) that does not support HDR as indicated by the 20 MHz WUR PPDU with HDR Support subfield in the WUR Capabilities element sent by the WUR non-AP STA(s).